ConfidenceDev/DevBlog-Spring-Boot-Kafka-PostgreSQL/README.md

 # DevBlog-Spring-Boot-Kafka-PostgreSQL
- A content creation api with a message queue implemented together with a postresql databese setup
+ A content creation api with a message queue implemented with a postresql databese setup

 # How to Use